 Splenda’s current advertising campaigns also focus on “debunking” what manufacturers call “junk science” that raises health concerns about sucralose.
 Marketing campaigns, such as this read between the headlines contest, target dieticians, nutritionists, doctors and nurses asking them to refute the “myths” about health concerns linked to Splenda.
 The program was run by Ketchum public relations firm, which also has a long history of using deceptive tactics.

-Splenda also partners with “science communicators” such as Yvette d’Entremont, aka “SciBabe,” who promotes diet soda and claims to correct misinformation about artificial sweeteners and pesticide products, but does not always disclose she has been paid by Splenda and other companies to promote their products.
+Splenda also partners with “science communicators” such as Yvette d’Entremont, aka “SciBabe,” who promotes diet soda and claims to correct misinformation about artificial sweeteners and pesticide products, but did not always disclose she had been paid by Splenda and other companies to promote their products.

 Journalism, opinion, and other studies

-Sucralose might be making you fatter and sicker, The Washington Post, March 10, 2020.
+Sucralose might be making you fatter and sicker, The Washington Post (3.10.20)

 Killing Us Sweetly: How to Take Industry out of the FDA by Jason Iuliano, Journal of Food Law & Policy (2010).